 What Can You Recycle?

 We are always working to reduce our waste volume by looking for alternative waste streams.
 Day-to-day, everyone on campus has access to paper, cans, bottles, and plastic containers recycling.
 For more information about what is recyclable on campus, read the FAQ.
 Recycling also has programs for the following University owned items: electronics, CFL, cell phones, batteries, and ink jet and toner cartridges.
-To get more information on how to recycle these items contact email@example.com
+To get more information on how to recycle these items contact firstname.lastname@example.org

 Student Move Out

 For end of the year student move out, we provide donation bins for unwanted non-perishable food and household goods.
 Items are sorted by members of the Villanova community and given to local charities.
 In 2013 we donated over 16,000 pounds of goods.

 University construction waste counts for a lot of the waste we generate.
 Starting in 2013 we now send that waste to Revolution Recovery, a company dedicated to the proper disposal and recycling of construction debris such as wood, metal, plastic, concrete, able to divert 85% of the materials it gets from the landfill.

 Lastly, we do have a composting program to separate out our organic pre-consumer food waste for composting.
 For more information check out Dining Services' website.